JeffDeCola/my-cheat-sheets/software/operations/continuous-integration-continuous-deployment/concourse-cheat-sheet/README.md

 See a more detailed example at [my-concourse-ci-tasks](https://jeffdecola.github.io/my-concourse-ci-tasks/).

-The following diagram illustrates compase running a task called seach-and-replace.
+The following diagram illustrates compares running a task called search-and-replace.

 * `pipeline.yml` A pipeline of resources and jobs.
 * `config.yml` Configures task